spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 - Contain metadata for application properties used in the UI and code completion in the shell.

 Applications can be registered individually using the `app register` functionality or as a group using the `app import` functionality.
-There are also `dataflow.spring.io` links that represent the group of pre-built applications for a specific release which is useful for getting started.
+There are also `dataflow.spring.io` links that represent the group of prebuilt applications for a specific release which is useful for getting started.

 You can register applications using the UI or the shell.